mrthehavok/k8s-advanced-webapp/backlog/tasks/task-7 - Ingress controller and cert-manager.md

 ## Next Steps

-- Create Helm release definitions for AWS Load Balancer Controller
-- Create Helm release definitions for cert-manager
-- Create ClusterIssuer manifests
-- Create test ingress for validation
+- Create overlays for `dev` and `prod` environments to patch in environment-specific values (cluster name, region, VPC ID, IRSA role ARNs).
+- Deploy the base manifests to the `dev` environment using Argo CD.
+- Validate the deployment and certificate issuance with a test Ingress.
-- Document DNS prerequisites and domain setup
+- Document the DNS prerequisites and domain setup.
-- Test with staging issuer before production